moalang/moa/README.md

 The commands are:
-  moa                # launch repl moa build          # compile to a executable file moa format [files] # format files moa help [topic]   # for more info about topic moa lint [files]   # report likely mistakes
+  moa                # launch repl moa build          # compile to an executable file without test moa format [files] # format files moa help [topic]   # for more info about topic moa lint [files]   # report likely mistakes